 When the brothers profiled by Reckdahl returned to New Orleans one year later, they were placed in the correct grade for their age, despite having missed a year of school.
 The system was in chaos.
 Teachers were inexperienced thanks to charter schools replacing the public school system.
 One of the boys struggled to make sense of it all and eventually dropped out and got his GED instead.

 No doubt the high number of unemployed and unenrolled young people in New Orleans and other Gulf Coast cities devastated by Katrina is due, in part, to the displacement, trauma, and chaos of disaster.
 Optimistically, and resisting the “at risk” discourse, the Cowen Institute calls them “opportunity youth.”
-If there is the political will, we have the opportunity to help empower them to become healthy and productive members of our communities.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
-You can follow her on Twitter, Facebook, and Instagram.
+If there is the political will, we have the opportunity to help empower them to become healthy and productive members of our communities.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.